Garrus-31/Secure-ish-Web-App/README.md

    through browser back buttons or cached copies.
 8. Role-Based Access Control: Ensured that only users with the appropriate privileges are given access to the admin dashboard.

+**Testing**:
+The security testing process evaluated the application's resilience against common threats and ensured compliance with secure coding practices.
+Both Functional and Static testing were carried out manually for different security features such as Input Validation, Authentication and Session Control.
+The key findings derived from testing these features are given below:
+1. Input validation performed as expected and prevented the injection of malicious entities.
+However, it can be improved by also adding server-side validation.
+2. Authentication and authorization measures ensured that RBAC was observed.
+Implementing Rate Limiting would help strengthen security even further.